vaishak10/calculator-app-main/README.md

 - [Overview](#overview)
     A simple Calculator which performs basic mathematical operations (addition, subtraction , multication, division).

-    One additional feature added to this is to get square root of a number and also get square root of a number in mathematical expressions.
+    One additional feature added to this is to get square root of a number individually and also get square root of a number in mathematical expressions.

     DEL button in this calculator is just to erase the previous values .To clear the entire expression it's preffered to